quark-engine/quark-engine/docs/source/quark_rules.rst

 Identified Well-Known Threats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With Quark's :ref:`rule classification <rule-classification>` feature, analysts can understand how behaviors are related and identify the well-known threats of DroidKungFu listed below.
+With Quark's :ref:`rule classification <rule-classification>` feature, analysts can generate behavior maps and see how behaviors are related.
+This feature helps identify 3 well-known threats from DroidKungFu, as shown below.

 **1. Gain unlimited access to a device**